jhrcook/jhrcook-website/content/hobbies/reading/2026/index.md

 **Currently reading:**

-1. *Rogue Heroes* by Ben Macintyre
+1. *The Story of Birds* by Steve Brusatte
 2. *A Concise Introduction To Pure Mathematics* by Martin W. Liebeck
-3. *Standing in a River Waving a Stick* by John Gierach